 Another hillside park with wonderful trails of redwood groves, open meadows, and beautiful oaks and madrones.
 Easily accessible from I-280/Rt.
 84, and about 8 miles from Palo Alto, and with good parking.
 Once the Folger family ranch, the estate stables and buildings have been well preserved and are a good spot for a picnic.
 There are numerous trail options.
 Good for runners are the Loop Trail (wider road); the more open Meadow Trail; and the 2.7 mile, relatively flat Skyline Trail that connects to Huddart Park.
 The Madrone Trail is a wonderful but more challenging.
 Note: it can be hot here in the summer.

 Lovely mix of rolling savanna grassland and evergreen forest.
 10 miles of trails, some closed seasonally.
-Fairly hilly.2 miles from I-280 Exit 20.
+Mix of wider, dirt paths/fire roads and some narrower trails.
+Fairly hilly.
+It’s about 5 miles to do a perimeter loop of the outer trails.
+For a longer run, can connect to Foothills Park.
+2 miles from I-280 Exit 20.
 Note: only open at 8am.